Whistler, British Columbia, Canada 2022

 Geriatrics and End of Life – Dr. Mary Gardner

-Learn about veterinary cardiology and oncology while enjoying a skiing vacation in Whistler, British Columbia.
+Learn about veterinary Geriatrics and End of Life Care and Pain Management while enjoying a skiing vacation in Whistler, British Columbia.
 Our hotel at the center of Whistler village will allow you ski in ski out access and adequate time to hit the slopes.

 Hilton Whistler Resort and Spa

 Room Rate: CAD $219 for a Premier Studio or $189 for 2 double beds Hilton Room or Queen Studio + 16% tax and a $25 resort fee

 Accommodations are limited at this special rate.
 The final day to book your hotel is February 16th.

 Please note that reservations will be subject to availability at time of booking.Nightly, secured underground parking is currently available at $34.00 per night (plus